Robust Failure Diagnosis of Microservice System through Multimodal Data: Evaluation

 \subsubsection{Evaluation Metrics}

-As stated in \secref{content:problem-statement}, \method aims to localize the root cause instance and diagnose the failure type.
-We carefully curated different evaluation metrics for different tasks to better reflect the real-world performance of all selected methods.
+As stated in \secref{content:problem-statement}, \method aims to localize the root cause instance and determine the failure type.
+We carefully select different evaluation metrics for both tasks to better reflect the real-world performance of all selected methods.

 For Task \#1, we use \textit{Top-k accuracy} (A@k) and \textit{Top-5 average accuracy} (Avg@5) as the evaluation metrics.
-A@k quantifies the probability that top-k instances output by each method indeed contain the root cause instance.
+A@k is a well-adopted metric that quantifies the probability that top-k instances output by each method indeed contain the root cause instance\cite{jin2021microhecl}.
 Formally, given $|A|$ as the test set of failures, $RC_i$ as the ground truth root cause instance, $RC_s \left[k\right]$ as the top-k root cause instances set generated by a method, A@k is defined as:

-Avg@5 evaluates a method's overall capability of localizing the root cause instance.
+Avg@5 is another popular metric that evaluates a method's overall capability of localizing the root cause instance\cite{meng2020microcause}.
 In practice, operators often examine the top 5 results.
 Avg@5 is calculated by: